greenw0lf/OH-SMArt/README.md

 # OH-SMArt
 Code related to the work done at University of Twente on the OH-SMArt project.

+Results can be found here: https://opensource-spraakherkenning-nl.github.io/ASR_NL_results/ (under `UT's benchmark`)

 ## Repo structure

-- `evaluation` - contains the code that runs Whisper on audio to generate transcriptions
+- `evaluation` - contains the code that runs [faster-whisper](https://github.com/SYSTRAN/faster-whisper) on audio to generate transcriptions
 - `whisper2ctm` - contains the code that converts the output of Whisper to the CTM file format required by sclite.
 For more details, check out the README inside the folder
 - `reference2stm` - contains the code used for processing the reference files of the datasets used in evaluation.
 For more details, check out the README inside the folder
 - `merge_files.py` - a helper script that merges text-like files into one (also works with CTM and STM formats)